‘Love letters’ causing a stir in NC real estate as home buyers try to set themselves apart

 CHARLOTTE, N.C.
-(FOX 46) – Love is in the air with people trying to get an edge when it comes to buying a home.
+(FOX 46 CHARLOTTE) – Love is in the air with people trying to get an edge when it comes to buying a home.

 “We were kind of rockin’ and rolling the past year with these love letters and our clients were really benefiting from them,” Jenn Davis, a realtor for Charlotte Living Realty said.